mariodavid/cuba-component-metadata-extensions/README.md

 * `de.diedavids.cuba.metadataextensions.converter.MetaClassConverter`: allows to convert a `com.haulmont.chile.core.model.MetaClass` to a column in the database
 * `de.diedavids.cuba.metadataextensions.converter.MetaPropertyConverter`: allows to use `com.haulmont.chile.core.model.MetaProperty` to a column in the database

+#### Non-persistent Entity representing a MetaClass

+Sometimes it is necessary to have an Entity that represents a MetaClass.
+This is useful when e.g. a list of all existing MetaClasses in the application should be rendered.
+For this use-case this application component contains the entity `de.diedavids.cuba.metadataextensions.entity.MetaClassEntity` that serves that purpose.